How to Raise Chickens in an Incubator

 - Chick starter - feed recommended for baby chicks

-Before placing your eggs in the incubator, they need to be reasonably clean.
+Before placing your eggs in the incubator, they should be reasonably clean.
 We used a toothbrush and lukewarm warm to gently remove any debris.
 Sometimes I use a wet paper towel as well.

 It is important to mark the eggs, as you will be turning them several times a day.
 Marking one side helps you keep track of whether you've turned them or not.
 I use either a pencil or crayon.
 Do not use anything that will penetrate the shell, such as a marker.